-16 top European summer festivals in September
+Top 12 European summer festivals in September 2020

 Experience European culture at its best and party your way through the numerous gastronomic feasts, music fests and cultural events for every age and taste.

 Want to know which European events and festivals you should be at this September?
-We have found all the best ones: the one with the major headliners, the quirky one, the cultural one, even one with cows.
-What’s more, we are hooking you up to the best ways to score tickets.
+We have found all the best ones.
+You know, the one with the major headliners, the quirky one, the cultural one, even one with cows.
+Yes, COWS.

-Top 8 music festivals in Europe in September
+Top music festivals in Europe in September

 There is also a dedicated art market, kids’ zone and some of the best local eats around.

 Lollapalooza is all about spreading the good vibes so the festival connects you with charities and organisations that improve and save lives.

 2. Outlook Festival | Cancelled for 2020